ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-Before calling Initiate, the caller must have populated a Preconnection Object with a Remote Endpoint specifier, optionally a Local Endpoint specifier (if not specified, the system will attempt to determine a suitable Local Endpoint), as well as all parameters necessary for candidate selection.
-After calling Initiate, no further parameters may be bound to the Connection.
+Before calling Initiate, the caller must have populated a Preconnection Object with a Remote Endpoint specifier, optionally a Local Endpoint specifier (if not specified, the system will attempt to determine a suitable Local Endpoint), as well as all properties necessary for candidate selection.
+After calling Initiate, no further properties may be added to the Preconnection.
 The Initiate() call consumes the Preconnection and creates a Connection Object.
 A Preconnection can only be initiated once.